AZ-X/AZ-X/README.md

 - There are clear advantages to both, but whether you go with the well Established GitHub or the emerging GitLab, you’re getting a platform that has most, if not all, of your needs, covered.
 Albeit possibly to different degrees and at different price points.

 > ->This made me smile :-)

+You cannot solve social problems ("how do i know I can trust Z") with technology.

+meta-code-verify is itself vulnerable to the trust chain.
+You trust Mozilla/Chrome not to alter the version you install from their store.
+You trust that GitHub isn't going to pull a swifty on you, or Facebook.
+You trust that the server hosting the append only log hasn't been unknowingly compromised, or the interpreter, or your machine, etc. ad nauseum.

+Indeed, you trust in your computer to display the right hash, and to compare them correctly.

+Everyone is pretending to be hard at work tippy-tapping away, writing, wrangling, and working on brand new code to build a bright future.

+~~There's no place in the world that is exempt from this.
+So you could either move to Mars and hope the Elon doesn't do things like everyone else, or you can try to effect change here, but it's an uphill battle.~~

+There's no battle between you and your pets accurately.

+> ->This made me smile :-)

+Evil Never Sleeps:
+When Wireless Malware Stays On After Turning Off "the mobile"

+Note that LPM described in this paper is different from the energy saving mode indicated by a yellow battery icon.

+The Bluetooth and UWB chips are hardwired to the Secure Element (SE) in the NFC chip, storing secrets that should be available in LPM.

+Since LPM support is implemented in hardware, it cannot be removed by changing software components.

+LPM is significantly more stealthy than a fake power off that only disables the screen.

+The ROM is readable with a vendor-specific Host Controller Interface (HCI) command supported by all Broadcom chips.
+We use InternalBlue to send such HCI commands.

+Firmware is patched temporarily in RAM.
+Broadcom calls this mechanism Patchram, and it has been documented within the InternalBlue project.

+> ->This made me smile :-)